EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Related Work

-\paragraph{Elastic deep learning.} TorchElastic~\cite{torchelastic}, ElasticDL~\cite{elasticdl}, and Horovod Elastic~\cite{horovodelastic} support elastic training and fault tolerance, however, they introduce non-determinism in model accuracy.
-KungFu~\cite{kungfu2020} and Pollux~\cite{pollux2021} support adaptive training algorithms, including both adaptive batch sizes and learning rates, allowing both customized and build-in adaptation policies for efficient scaling.
+\textbf{Elastic deep learning --} TorchElastic~\cite{torchelastic}, ElasticDL~\cite{elasticdl}, and Horovod Elastic~\cite{horovodelastic} support elastic training and fault tolerance, however, they introduce non-determinism in model accuracy.
+KungFu~\cite{kungfu2020} and Pollux~\cite{pollux2021} support adjusting training algorithms, including both adaptive batch sizes and learning rates, allowing both customized and build-in adaptation policies for efficient scaling.
 VirtualFlow~\cite{virtualflow2021} and Varuna~\cite{varuna21} leverage the gradient accumulation approach to achieve elasticity.
-Those works cannot guarantee the trained model accuracy consistently among different runs, introducing concerns in embracing resource elasticity.
-As our parallel works, AutoPS~\cite{ps22}, Singularity~\cite{shukla2022singularity}, and Pathways\cite{barham2022pathways} also explore elastic training in different ways, including the model aggregations in parameter server architecture, {CUDA} calls analytics, and heterogeneous interconnects. \oursys{} utilizes the characteristics of deep learning to achieve efficient elastic model training, and achieves accuracy-consistent trained model, which is bitwise identical to the one trained by fixed GPUs, therefore to remove the potential user concerns on elastic training. \oursys{} currently focuses on data-parallel, however, new parallel strategies are proposed recently for giant model training~\cite{narayanan2019pipedream, fan2021dapple, jia2020whale, rajbhandari2020zero}.
-We believe that elastically adaptive capability is essential for all deep learning frameworks, and we consider the support of advanced parallel strategies as future works.
+Those works cannot guarantee the trained model with consistent accuracy among different runs.
+As our parallel works, AutoPS~\cite{ps22}, Singularity~\cite{shukla2022singularity}, and Pathways\cite{barham2022pathways} also explore elastic training in different ways, including the model aggregations in parameter server architecture, {CUDA} calls analytics, and heterogeneous interconnects. \oursys{} utilizes the DL characteristics to achieve efficient and accuracy-consistent elastic training. \oursys{} currently focuses on data parallel, however, new parallel strategies are proposed for large model training~\cite{narayanan2019pipedream, fan2021dapple, jia2020whale, rajbhandari2020zero}, and we consider supporting them as future works.